 While the Company reports its results of operations in U.S. Dollars, its expenditures are paid and its income earned to a significant extent in foreign currencies.
-Moreover, the Ordinary Shares of the Company are listed on the TSX and trade in Canadian Dollars.
-Set out below is certain 2010 exchange rate data for the Tenge, Somoni, Soum, Pound Sterling and Canadian Dollar relative to the U.S. Dollar.
+Moreover, the Ordinary Shares of the Company are listed on the TSX and trade in Canadian Dollars and are also listed on the LSE trading in Pounds Sterling.
+Set out below is certain 2011 exchange rate data for the Tenge, Somoni, Soum, Pound Sterling and Canadian Dollar relative to the U.S. Dollar.